SSQ Insurance

-As a result of the merger with La Capitale Insurance in January 2020, the company was rebranded as Beneva.
+SSQ Insurance merged with La Capitale Insurance in January 2020, to become Beneva.
 The announcement was made on December 3, 2020.

 History

-1940-1948: putting down roots
+1940–1948: putting down roots

 At the beginning of the 1940s, Dr. Jacques Tremblay out of concern for social justice took up the cause of Quebec City's working class, who could not afford adequate medical care.
 There was no public medical plan.
 On May 9, 1944, Dr. Tremblay founded the Coopérative de santé du Québec, which provided needed medical care to members.
 In 1945, the cooperative changed its name to Les Services de Santé du Québec, hence inspiration for the later SSQ.

-1949-1960: a new vocation
+1949–1960: a new vocation

 Starting in the 1950s, the cooperative shifted its focus towards business development and customer service.
 Contributions would be based on each group's risk profile, and sales agents positioned themselves as advisors.
 As early as 1955, to diversify its products and pursue its growth objectives, the cooperative changed status to become a mutual aid company specialized in group insurance.
 The company expanded its customer and geographical base at the start of the 1950s, offering new products such as life insurance and disability insurance.

-1961-1973: Quebec society undergoing change
+1961–1973: Quebec society undergoing change

 In 1961, further to the implementation of the public hospital insurance plan, SSQ adjusted by offering services not covered by the plan and innovated by providing coverage for private and semi-private hospital rooms, surgery fees and extended coverage for doctor's visits.
 SSQ added disability insurance in 1963.
 At the end of the 1960s, its products and services were diversified to meet the public's needs: additional annuity plans; dental, vision and chiropractic care; and prescription drug insurance.
 In 1969, SSQ moved its head office to Boulevard Laurier in Quebec City.
 The introduction of health insurance in 1970 represented both a significant advance for society and a new challenge for SSQ.

-1974-1985: growth and democracy
+1974–1985: growth and democracy

 In 1974, the Act Respecting Insurance changed SSQ's status, turning it into a mutual life insurance company.
 At the end of the 1970s, regional assemblies were set up, and regional delegates were elected to represent their groups at the annual general meeting.
 The company's assets topped the $100 million mark in 1979.
 In addition to launching mortgage loans, SSQ also created a real estate subsidiary in 1982.

-1986-1995: general insurance and restructuring
+1986–1995: general insurance and restructuring

 By member request, a general insurance subsidiary was created in 1986.
 In 1991, SSQ Mutual was split in two to create SSQ, Mutual Management Corporation and SSQ, Life Insurance Company Inc. In 1992, following the global real estate crisis and significant losses, the Fonds de solidarité FTQ became SSQ's principal shareholder, helping the company to quickly get back on its feet.